rafa-borges/bookmarks-cards/README.md

 ```

 ## Running the app
-- As a standalone app: run the ```serve``` command and open index.html - sample data is used for displaying cards
+- As a standalone app: run the ```npm run dev``` command and open index.html - sample data is used for displaying cards
 - Inside Chrome as an extension: [load the extension unpacked](https://developer.chrome.com/extensions/getstarted)